reactjs/react.dev/content/docs/portals.md

 > Note:
 >
-> `createPortal` should be called in the parent component's render method.
-Using it in lifecycle methods has no effect.
+> `createPortal` does not render imperatively when called (e.g. in a lifecycle).
+Rather, the element returned from `createPortal` should be included in the parent component's render method.

 ## Usage